...And Then There Were Three...: Release

-Reissues

 A digitally remastered version was released on CD in 1994 on Virgin in Europe and Atlantic in the US and Canada.
 A SACD / DVD double disc set (including new 5.1 and Stereo mixes) was released on 2 April 2007.
 It was released in the US and Canada as part of the Genesis 1976–1982 box set.
-This includes the album in remixed stereo and surround sound, and related video tracks.
-The only exception is the track "Say It's Alright Joe", which was not remixed because the band was unable to locate the multitrack recordings.
+This includes the album in remixed stereo and surround sound, and includes related video tracks.
+The only track not remixed is "Say It's Alright Joe", because the band was unable to locate the multitrack recordings.

 Critical reception

 In an April 1978 review for Melody Maker, reporter Chris Welch praised the album as "strong, confident" that is "as good as any they have made in the band's post-Gabriel years".
-Welch noted the songs have "a sense of purpose" and come with "a remarkably powerful sound", and picked "Ballad of Big" as his favourite track.
-A review in The Town Talk praised the group for filling the gap Hackett left "confidently" and picks "Down and Out" as claim of their survival.
+Welch noted the songs have "a sense of purpose" and come with "a remarkably powerful sound", and picked "Ballad Of Big" as his favourite track.
+A review in The Town Talk praised the group for filling the gap Hackett left "confidently" and picks "Down And Out" as claim of their survival.
 The rest of the album is "a tapestry of imaginary landscapes filled with the struggling mythic heroes that Genesis has learned to depict so well".
 Gary Mullinax for The Morning News thought the album sounded little different to Wind & Wuthering and noted the dominance of Banks's keyboards over Rutherford's guitars, with "the same dreamy wall-of-sound music with the same high-pitched vocals" from Collins.
 He concluded that Genesis succeed at points on the album but thought many songs on it fail to go anywhere, "blending into one another like some sort of hip musak".
 Charley Walters, writing in Circus, said that despite the exits of Gabriel and Hackett, Genesis have sacrificed "neither direction nor quality".
-The album, he thought, has "hard, almost ominous" tracks like "Down and Out" and "softer, more melodic" ones like "Say It's Alright Joe", all of which create "a magical, mystical sound that sets them apart from the numerous similar but usually inferior European art-rock ensembles".
+The album, he thought, has "hard, almost ominous" tracks like "Down And Out" and "softer, more melodic" ones like "Say It's Alright Joe", all of which create "a magical, mystical sound that sets them apart from the numerous similar but usually inferior European art-rock ensembles".
 He names Banks as the one of the trio most responsible for their sound with his "rich" arrangements complemented by Rutherford's restrained guitar work which is "more felt than heard" which worked well to his praise on "Burning Rope".
 Walters, however, thought Collins's vocals has shortcomings that lacks expansion or breathtaking moments, though is a drummer who can still be melodic.
+The Globe and Mail opined that "the songs still sound like Tennyson set to music, but it's all done with precision and there isn't a sound which is not beautiful, fat, ornate and quite lush".